 Think tank: Centre for Policy Studies

-This report from UK think tank the Centre for Policy Studies looks at the case for UK membership of CPTPP.
+This report from UK think tank the Centre for Policy Studies looks at how to support UK exports in a post-Brexit world.